Close

 When you experience cravings, it’s easy to reach for quick, high-sugar, high-carb food.'
 'So make sure you’re stocked up on high-protein, high-fibre options to stay on track when your schedule gets tight.

-Balance your meals: Build a nutritionally-balanced plate with some simple maths: a quarter protein, a quarter carbohydrates, and half non-starchy vegetables.'
-'Stay hydrated: Regular water intake can reduce your urge to snack on unhealthy foods.
-Try to drink at least eight glasses per day.
+Balance your meals.
+Build a nutritionally-balanced plate with this simple formula: a quarter protein, a quarter carbohydrates, and half non-starchy vegetables.
+Regular water intake can also reduce your urge to snack on unhealthy foods.
+Try to drink at least eight glasses per day

 Improve your mood